binaryage/firelogger.py/index.md

 ## FAQ

+### logging.debug("hello world!") outputs nothing, what is wrong?
+> Default behavior of logging module is to output logs up from level INFO.
+Run "logging.getLogger().setLevel(logging.DEBUG)" to see all logs.

+### How can I change the name of the default logger?
+> logging.getLogger().name = "my logger"

 ### How can I open preferences?
 > Switch to Logger panel and look to Firebug's toolbar.
 There is a green bug icon.
 It is a menu button!